-- Fault Types: For interconnection and system stability analyses, three phase faults, single line to ground faults with stuck breaker and single line to ground faults with the communications failure cleared within zone 2 time will be examined.
+• Fault Types: For interconnection and system stability analyses, three phase faults, single line to ground faults with stuck breaker and single line to ground faults with the communications failure cleared within zone 2 time will be examined.
 Each analysis will include a determination of the most critical faults to apply.
 Planning events expected to produce more severe impacts shall be identified.
-A list of these contingencies as well as the rationale for selection shall be available as supporting information. - Clearing Times: Dynamic simulation issues are identified using estimates of actual (nominal) clearing times, including relay trip times, breaker interrupting time, fault extinguishing time, intentional delay time, and a margin for error.
+A list of these contingencies as well as the rationale for selection shall be available as supporting information.

-- Reclosing: Only high speed reclosing (less than one second) is modeled if present.
-Successful high speed reclosing and unsuccessful high speed reclosing into a fault where high speed reclosing is utilized will be examined. - Fault locations: For interconnection analysis, criteria faults at power flow busses including one bus removed from the interconnection point will be examined.
-When clusters of generating busses are studied, the most critical faults one bus removed from new generators in the cluster will be examined.
-In addition, other fault locations judged critical to cluster response will be added to the scope.
+- Clearing Times: Dynamic simulation issues are identified using estimates of actual (nominal) clearing times, including relay trip times, breaker interrupting time, fault extinguishing time, intentional delay time, and a margin for error. - Reclosing: Only high speed reclosing (less than one second) is modeled if present.
+Successful high speed reclosing and unsuccessful high speed reclosing into a fault where high speed reclosing is utilized will be examined. - Fault locations: For interconnection analysis, see section G.3.2 New Service Request Stability Study Procedure.
 For system analyses, the scope will determine the most critical locations to apply criteria faults. - Maintenance outages: Interconnection analyses of planned line maintenance outage conditions prior to fault application are system conditions that can be anticipated and that are generally of limited duration.
 The least cost remedy to issues during such system conditions is to require generation to curtail output.
 Such analyses are, therefore, of primary interest in the operating horizon and are not generally considered to determine upgrade facilities required prior to interconnection.
-Nevertheless, prior to commercial operation, or prior to completion of the facilities study at the request of the Interconnection Customer, Planning will screen critical faults for issues during line maintenance.
-The results of the line maintenance study will be conveyed to PJM Operations, the Interconnection Customer, and affected Transmission Owners.
+Nevertheless, prior to commercial operation, or prior to completion of the Phase II System Impact Study at the request of the Project Developer, Planning will screen critical faults for issues during line maintenance.
+The results of the line maintenance study will be conveyed to PJM Operations, the Project Developer, and affected Transmission Owners.

 PJM addresses Power System Stabilizer (PSS) outages in a similar fashion.
-If there are existing PSS installations nearby a new interconnection or if PSS is required on the new interconnection, critical faults for the outage of these devices will be studied prior to commercial operation and the results will be conveyed to PJM Operations, the Interconnection Customer, and affected Transmission Owners.
+If there are existing PSS installations nearby a new interconnection or if PSS is required on the new interconnection, critical faults for the outage of these devices will be studied prior to commercial operation and the results will be conveyed to PJM Operations, the Project Developer, and affected Transmission Owners.

-- Tripping of transmission lines and transformers where transient swings cause protection system operation shall be analyzed using generic relay models. - For NERC transmission Planning events P2 through P7: When a generator pulls out of synchronism in the simulations, the resulting apparent impedance swings shall not results in the tripping of any transmission system elements other than the generating unit and directly connected facilities.
+- Tripping of transmission lines and transformers where transient swings cause protection system operation shall be analyzed using generic relay models. - For NERC Transmission Planning events P2 through P7: When a generator pulls out of synchronism in the simulations, the resulting apparent impedance swings shall not results in the tripping of any transmission system elements other than the generating unit and directly connected facilities.
 Directly connected facilities for this requirement are facilities intended to or designed to trip as a consequence of the out-of-step event.